marianne-tfw/marianne-learngit/README.md

 - HomemadeAPI https://github.com/FoodworksTeam/homemadeAPI
 - React https://github.com/FoodworksTeam/react

-Here is a quick tutorial to learn how to use GitHub if you’re a newbie https://try.github.io/
+> :notebook: Here is a quick tutorial to learn how to use GitHub if you’re a newbie https://try.github.io/

 #### SETUP
 1. Go to your profile > hit the profile menu and go to Settings > then SSH and GPG Keys > Hit the New SSH Key button > Under the new SSH keys section, click on generating SSH Keys > Hit Generating a new SSH key and adding it to the ssh-agent > then, follow all the instruction on the page […]